 - Condition testing – Condition testing involves testing the individual conditions for both the outcomes -TRUE and FALSE.
 So, getting 100% condition coverage requires exercising each condition for both TRUE and FALSE results(for n conditions, we will have 2n test scripts).

 - Multiple condition testing – Testing the different combinations of condition outcomes.
 Hence for 100% coverage, we will have 2^n test scripts.
 This is very exhaustive and very difficult to achieve 100% coverage.

 - Condition determination testing – It is an optimized way of multiple condition testing in which the combinations which don’t affect the outcomes are discarded.

 - Path testing – Path testing involves testing carried out by covering the independent paths in the system where paths are executable statements from entry to exit points.

 With this, we have come to the end of this article.
 If you have any questions, please ask in the comment section.
-Also, check out the complete software testing tutorial below.
+Also, check out our complete software testing tutorial below–